 The Mining Act 1978 requires that a Programme of Work (PoW) is lodged in the prescribed manner and approved by the Minister (or a prescribed official) prior to an explorer or prospector conducting any ground disturbing activities with mechanised equipment.

-Activities must be rehabilitated within six months of completion of ground disturbance, or following an approved extension.
+Activities must be rehabilitated within six months of completion of ground disturbance, unless otherwise approved in writing by a DMIRS Environmental Officer.
 A rehabilitation report should then be submitted to DMIRS.

 Programme of Work Spatial (PoW-S)